3 Best Utah Hikes You Must Try. Every Skill Level - Salt Lake City Metro Area

 🔴 Mount Olympus (Hard)

 A steep, rewarding classic.
 The trail wastes no time gaining elevation, but the summit views of the entire valley are unforgettable.
-Early starts and sturdy footwear are musts.
+Early starts and sturdy footwear are musts for this hike.

 Check out the hiking map at AllTrails.